-When someone logs in for the first time using your preferred IdP, we’ll create a new, free Viewer Seat in your Workspace.
+When someone signs in for the first time using your preferred IdP, we’ll create a new, free Viewer Seat in your Workspace.
 Your Workspace Admin can upgrade it to an Editor Seat at any point.
-If you have a long list of users, don’t worry — contact us and we can help.
+If you have a long list of users, don’t worry — contact us and we can help speed up the process.

 Keep in mind that only users that your security team has given access to through your IdP will be able to sign in to Sketch.

 Once SSO is enabled, all users in the Workspace will have to sign in via SSO.
 However, Workspace Admin(s) in the Workspace will still be able to use their sign-in credentials to access Sketch to troubleshoot configuration.

 Note: Just-in-time provisioning of accounts (JIT) avoids the need for SSO users to create a Sketch account before signing in with SSO.
 The first successful sign in with an IdP will automatically create an account with an identity and membership for the Workspace where that IdP belongs.

 - IdP initiated SSO: For security reasons, we don’t allow IdP-initiated SSO.
 Users will need to begin the sign-in process from Sketch.

 - Changing your name/email address in your SSO Workspace: If a user wants to change their name or email address, you’ll need to do so via your IdP.